Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Details of Benchmark Construction

 Each instance presents five candidate grasps illustrated with color-coded lines (red, yellow, green, blue, and pink).
 Each color appears exactly once across the available views, and the two endpoints of a line specify the intended positions of the gripper fingers.
 The model is asked: \emph{“Which color-coded line represents the grasp candidate most likely to succeed?”}

 All distractors are carefully designed: while they may appear physically plausible at first glance, they are infeasible in practice due to orientation, collision risk, or instability.
 This ensures that success requires genuine spatial reasoning and affordance understanding rather than superficial cues.
 For the AgiWorld dataset, three views (left-gripper, head, right-gripper) are used, whereas in BridgeV2 the template extends naturally to four synchronized views.
 Figures~\ref{fig:affordance_agiworld} and~\ref{fig:affordance_bridge} provide representative templates and examples from both datasets.
-This task explicitly tests whether models can ground affordance understanding in a multi-view perceptual stream rather than inferring grasp feasibility from a single projected image.